 Petrol Heritage Abra

 Alternatively, there’s another class of Abra operating several routes across the creek in what’s described as Petrol Heritage Abra.
-They still cost only 2AED and offer an open-air experiences for up to 20 passengers, slightly larger and more comfortable than the traditional abra.
+They still cost only 2AED and offer an open-air experience for up to 20 passengers, slightly larger and more comfortable than the traditional abra.

 You can catch Petrol Heritage Abra from the same abra stations listed above, and additionally, there are stops at Al Fahidi and Al Seef on the western bank of the creek, and Baniyas on the eastern side.
 (Routes CR3, CR5 & CR6).